XTheShadow/ShadowZap/README.md

 ## Running the Application

-1. Start the FastAPI server:
+1. Start the FastAPI server, Redis, and Celery:
 ```bash
 # On Windows
 start_services.bat